Why Employee Engagement Starts Before Day One

 Why Employee Engagement is Important

-Employee engagement important boosts enthusiasm and loyalty, crucial for business success.
+Employee engagement is important because it boosts enthusiasm and loyalty, crucial for business success.
 Organizations prioritizing boosting employee engagement often gain a competitive edge.
 Engaged employees are 17% more productive, directly impacting the company’s bottom line, with highly engaged workplaces experiencing a 23% increase in profitability.
+Employee engagement is a critical factor in achieving overall business success, as it drives productivity, efficiency, and long-term growth.

 Effective employee engagement significantly reduces turnover, with highly engaged workers leaving 51% less frequently.
 Successful engagement fosters community and collaboration among employees.
 Investing in employee experience distinguishes a thriving organization from a struggling one, leading to better well-being and higher workplace satisfaction.